 INTRODUCTION

-WHAT ARE GLUTE STRETCHES?
+WHAT ARE GLUTE STRETCHES

 WHY TIGHT GLUTES AFFECT KNEE HEALTH

-BENEFITS OF GLUTE STRETCHES
+THE BENEFITS OF GLUTE STRETCHES

 MUSCLES ENGAGED DURING THE GLUTE STRETCH